 When using a dethorning tool all you have to do is hold the tool right below the flower and close the jaws and apply a little pressure and drag the tool down the stem.
 Be careful not to apply too much pressure or you could tear up the skin on the stem or you could even sever the stem.
 If you do this and heed the advice given, the thorns should pop right off.
 This may take a bit of practice but after a few tries you will know what pressure is needed to be applied.

 You can also use a knife to remove the thorns from the stems of your roses.
 You can use a floral or a small paring knife to do this.
-When removing thorns and leaves from the rose stems you want to think about only removing the thorns and leaves that are going to be below the water level if you are going to
+When removing thorns and leaves from the rose stems you want to think about only removing the thorns and leaves that are going to be below the water level if you are going to put the flowers in a vase.
+Also you should only remove the thorns if the roses are going to be held or pinned on the body.

 Remember that removing thorns from the stems can shorten the life of the roses.
 A good time to dethorn your roses is when you are making a plant litter pile to go into your compost pile.
 This will make it safer for you to work in your garden.
 After removing the dead and decaying roses from your bush or the vase in your home, remove the thorns and throw the remaining parts into your compost pile to help fertilize the ground.